Robotistan/PicoBricks/PicoBricks Add-On Kits/Safe Box/README.md

 PicoBricks modules to use with wooden parts in the PicoBricks Safe Box kit: OLED screen, button&LED, motor driver, LDR sensor and potentiometer module are used.

+#### - You can watch the PicoBricks SafeBox video by clicking [here](https://youtu.be/vjeR2RnyNlo "here").

-You can access **ASCII Encryption-Decryption** project by clicking [here](https://github.com/Robotistan/PicoBricks/tree/main/Software/Examples%20from%20Community/ASCII%20Encryption-Decryption "here").
+#### - You can access ASCII Encryption-Decryption project by clicking [here](https://github.com/Robotistan/PicoBricks/tree/main/Software/Examples%20from%20Community/ASCII%20Encryption-Decryption "here").